Understanding Overlay Networks in Industrial Security

 The Role of Overlay Networks in Industrial Security

-Overlay networks play a crucial role in securing industrial environments by addressing several challenges inherent in traditional network architectures.
+Overlay networks address several challenges inherent in traditional industrial network architectures, particularly the problem of adding segmentation without re-cabling the plant floor.
 By providing a virtualized layer, they allow for secure communication, improved traffic management, and better compliance with security standards.

 Enhancing OT Networking with Zero Trust